-Furthermore, at its 35th session (UNESCO, 2011), the World Heritage Committee pursued its on-going reflection on the trends of the state of conservation of World Heritage properties and, considering the need for more systematic monitoring of threats, called upon the States Parties to the Convention to support the establishment of a comprehensive "state of conservation information system" to support analytical studies and assist all stakeholders in site-management, with the target to make this system operational, on the World Heritage Centre's website, by the 37th session of the World Heritage Committee in 2013 (Decision 35 COM 7C – paragraph 5 ).
-To reinforce the need of such database, in its Decision 35 COM 12E - paragraph 13 , the World Heritage Committee requested the World Heritage Centre and the Advisory Bodies to provide, in the state of conservation reports on individual properties, a link to an integrated online database compiling all relevant background information concerning the property (previous state of conservation reports and Committee decisions, Desired state of conservation, corrective measures, International Assistance requests, etc.) necessary for well-informed decision-making, to be hosted on the World Heritage Centre's website.
+At its 35th session (UNESCO, 2011), after having endorsed the recommendations of the Dakar expert meeting (Decision 35 COM 7C), the World Heritage Committee pursued its on-going reflection on the trends of the state of conservation of properties and, considering “the need for more systematic monitoring of threats”, called upon the States Parties to the Convention to support the proposed establishment of a comprehensive "State of conservation Information System" to support analytical studies and assist all stakeholders in site-management, with the target to make this system operational, on the World Heritage Centre's website, by the 37th session of the World Heritage Committee in 2013.

-This database will also allow all involved to conduct comprehensive analyses of the threats affecting the properties and their evolution over time.
-These analyses will help identify generic threats, underlying key issues and potential trends over time.
-They will assist States Parties to improve the mitigation measures to better protect their properties.
+This tool also allows all users to conduct comprehensive analyses of the threats affecting the properties and their evolution over time.
+These analyses help identify generic threats, underlying key issues and potential trends over time.
+They also assist States Parties to improve the mitigation measures to better protect their properties.